Intelligence on Russian bounty plot was included in the President's Daily Brief earlier this year, source says - KTVZ

 McCaul said officials said that the top officials in the Trump White House were attempting to resolve the diverging views when news of the Russian effort broke.

+CIA Director Gina Haspel also released a statement on Monday, saying, “Leaks compromise and disrupt the critical interagency work to collect, assess, and ascribe culpability.”

+She added, “CIA will continue to pursue every lead; analyze the information we collect with critical, objective eyes; and brief reliable intelligence to protect U.S. forces deployed around the world.”

-Several key Senate Republicans said they are seeking more information from the Trump administration, too.
+Several key Senate Republicans said they are seeking more information from the Trump administration.

 “It seems clear that the intelligence is real.
 The question is whether the President was briefed,” Pelosi told CNN’s Jake Tapper on Monday.
 “If he was not briefed, why would he not be briefed?
 Were they afraid to approach him on the subject of Russia?”